Child Indecency Lawyer in Texas

 Serving Plano, Dallas, McKinney, Frisco, Allen, and Surrounding Areas

-False allegations of indecency with a child in Texas can result from numerous actions, including sexual exposure or sexual contact with a minor (individual 17 years of age or younger).
+False allegations of indecency with a child, a form of child sexual abuse crimes, in Texas can result from numerous actions, including sexual exposure or sexual contact with a minor (individual 17 years of age or younger).
 Additionally, an individual that has been charged with certain child pornography offenses may also be charged with indecency with a child in Texas.
-If you have been falsely accused of indecency with a child, an underage person, juvenile or minor, it is important to immediately contact an experienced lawyer.
+If you have been falsely accused of indecency with a child, an underage person, juvenile or minor, it is important to immediately contact an experienced sex crime defense lawyer.

 The consequences of an allegation and/or conviction include: